Where is Czech Republic?

 Czech is the official language.
 The major ethnic group is Czech, followed by Moravian and Slovak.
 The majority of the population is non-religious.

 The Czech language is the official language of the Czech Republic.
 Together with Slovak, it is from the West Slavic branch of the Slavic languages.
 In fact, the two are so closely related that they are considered mutually intelligible.
 It goes back to the 10th Century.
 Within the country, there are 14 dialects of the language.
 It is based on the Latin alphabet and has 42 letters.
 It is spoken by 96% of the population.
 It is among the most difficult languages to learn and speak as a foreigner.
-The country officially recognizes 14 minorities thus bestowing upon them the right to not only address authorities in their respective languages but to also the right to have their children taught in these languages as well.Read more on Czech Republic's Capital
+The country officially recognizes 14 minorities thus bestowing upon them the right to not only address authorities in their respective languages but to also the right to have their children taught in these languages as well.Read more on Czech Republic's Languages

 The dialing code for the country is 420.